Students listen intently to firearms instructors at the acclaimed Gunsite Academy in Paulden, AZ

 If you don’t know anyone or you’re new either to the area or to the gun community, the next best resource is your local gun store.
 Knowledgeable staff members are usually eager to offer quality recommendations.

 Some ranges offer classes themselves, so they are likely to recommend their own staff.
 In most cases, they are credentialed and perfectly fine, maybe even great.
 That being said, I still recommend checking with others who aren’t biased to see how good they really are.

 If the range does not offer its own classes and instructors, chances are they know local instructors they can recommend and pass along their contact info so you can reach out.
 Often, they will reach out on your behalf since they have the relationship.

 A highly qualified instructor demonstrates how to clear the doorway of Gunsite Academy's Shoot House in Paulden, AZ

 Another great avenue is social media.
 There are a ton of instructor forums with valuable info on finding the best one for your needs.
-Read customer reviews posted on potential firearms training websites and Facebook pages but it a step further and Google them to find more candid reviews.
-Find which hashtags they use to identify themselves on social media (ours is #crossbreedholsters) and search them to see what other people are saying about them.
+Read customer reviews posted on firearms training websites and Facebook pages and then take it a step further and Google them to find more candid reviews.
+Find which hashtags they use to identify themselves on social media (ours is #crossbreedholsters) and search to see what other people are saying about them.